 If you don’t want to eat raw coconut, you can use coconut oil.
 People recommend anywhere from three tablespoons to 4 oz of coconut oil (including cooking) each day to improve your skin, hair and nails – more for increased immune function.

 Of course, we know that the major immune protection comes from the lauric acid in coconut.
 It transforms into a substance called monolaurin that can strengthen your immunity and fight infection from bacteria and viruses.
-Thus, our Ultimate Monolaurin – except only 1 teaspoona day is need for general maintenance!
+Thus, our UltraLaurin, The Ultimate Monoluarin – only 1 teaspoon a day is need for general maintenance!

 You can use Skin Defense anywhere you feel or see your skin being dry, flakey or exposed to elements.
 The key is that a little goes a long way!
 It is not necessary to use huge amounts.
-According to many costumers, we believe you will like the results.
+Based on the feedback from many of our customers, we believe you will like the results.

 Wiedersberg, S., Leopold, C.S., Guy, R.H., “Effects of various vehicles on skin hydration in vivo,” Skin Pharmacol.
 Physiol.
 Jan.
 2009; 22 (3):128-30

 Nevin, K.G., Rajamohan, T., “Effect of topical application of virgin coconut oil on skin components and antioxidant status during dermal wound healing in young rats,” Skin Pharmacol.
 Physiol.
 June 2010;23(6):290-7